miniconf/

 148 /// Schema for this tree level

-149 // Reference for Option<T> to copy T::SCHEMA
+149 // Reference for Option<T> and others to copy T::SCHEMA

 150 const SCHEMA: &Schema;